gazebosim/gz-cmake/MIGRATION.md

 your project is migrated properly.

 ### Clear out your top-level `CMakeLists.txt` entirely
+That's right, just throw it all out.

 ### Begin your top-level `CMakeLists.txt` with `cmake_minimum_required(VERSION 3.5.1 FATAL_ERROR)`

+We're migrating to 3.5 because it provides many valuable features that we are now taking advantage of.

-### Then `find_package(ignition-cmake0 REQUIRED)`
+### Then call `find_package(ignition-cmake0 REQUIRED)`

+This will find `ignition-cmake` and load up all its useful features for you.

-### Then `ign_configure_project(<project> <version>)`
+### Then call `ign_configure_project(<project> <version>)`

+This is a wrapper for cmake's native `project(~)` command which additionally sets a bunch of variables that will be needed by the `ignition-cmake` macros and functions.

-### Then search for dependencies using `ign_find_package(~)`
+### Then search for each dependency using `ign_find_package(~)`

 We now have a cmake macro `ign_find_package(~)` which is a wrapper for the native cmake `find_package(~)` function, which additionally:

-1. Handles collects build errors and build warnings so that they can all be printed out at the end of the script, instead of quitting immediately upon encountering an error.
+1. Collects build errors and build warnings so that they can all be printed out at the end of the script, instead of quitting immediately upon encountering an error.

-2. Automatically populates your project's dependencies for your project's pkgconfig file and cmake config file.
+2. Automatically populates the dependencies for your project's pkgconfig file and cmake config file.

 A variety of arguments are available to guide the behavior of `ign_find_package(~)`.
 Most of them will not be needed in most situations, but you should consider reading them over once just in case they might be relevant for you.
+The macro's documentation is available in `ign-cmake/cmake/IgnUtils.cmake` just above definition of `ign_find_package(~)`.
-Feel free to ask questions about any arguments that are unclear.
+Feel free to ask questions about any of its arguments that are unclear.

 Any operations that might need to be performed while searching for a package should be done in a find-module.
 See the section on anti-patterns for more